reuben-r/35L-project/README.md

 ## Running the app locally
+__Note:__ This tarball contains ONLY the prod branch.
+Due to 2 group members dropping the course in the past few weeks, we were unable to integrate all parts of the test branch.
+To access this unintegrated branch (test), visit the repository at https://github.com/reuben-r/35L-project.
+The un-integrated features in this branch include integration with a users UCLA class schedule, more dynamic edit profile page, more seamless ride planning.<br>

 1. Obtain Google Maps API key
   - Go to console.cloud.google.com/google/maps-apis and create account or log in to existing account
   - Create a new project, navigate to new project